Medical Assistant Skills: Clinical, Administrative, & Soft

 Here are some clinical skills you need as a medical assistant:

 • Taking vitals.
 Vital signs include a patient's heart rate, blood pressure, respiratory rate, and temperature.
 You will need to know what normal vital signs are and when to report them to the doctor.
-Physicians base some of their treatments and diagnosis on vital signs, so it is important to measure them accurately.
+Physicians base some of their treatments and diagnoses on vital signs, so it is important to measure them accurately.

 • Performing CPR.
 While you may not ever have to perform CPR, it is important that you know how to use basic life support in case of an emergency.
 Most employers will require you to complete a CPR class before beginning work.